 When does the next cohort begin?
 When is the best time to apply?
 Check here for all the answers.

 *The start and end dates of Phase 3 of Gap Year will vary depending on the arrangements each fellow makes for his/her Phase 3 experience.
 Because of the nature of self-directed learning, some fellows may choose not to pursue conventional internships as they transition out of Launch.
 Depending on their individual learning objectives, fellows may opt to enroll immediately in college; pursue personal projects; execute an entrepreneurial plan; enroll in a coding bootcamp; move into full-time employment; or target conventional professional internships.
-The individual path a fellow takes as they transition out of Launch will be supported by UnCollege through continued coaching for up to 20 weeks.
+The individual path a fellow takes as they transition out of Launch will be supported by UnCollege through continued coaching for 3 months.
 Our facilitation with the transition out of Launch and the consultation provided through continued coaching are the benefits provided to fellows in Phase 3 of the Gap Year program.

 All 2017 Gap Year Programs Cost $19,000